saraya38/final_project/README.md

 ### Final Project for Saraya Danielsen

 This dataset includes all contestants from seasons 2-4 of the British dating reality show, and it spans from 2016 to 2019.
 I got it from GitHub, and it was compiled by Amy Kate Boyd from Microsoft.
+You can access it [here](https://github.com/amynic/love-island-workshop/blob/master/data%20vizualisation/love-island-historical-dataset.csv).

 The first thing I wanted to investigate was age breakdowns, and whether it was similar between women and men.